Rui Machado

-Rui Machado (born April 10, 1984, in Faro) is a Portuguese retired professional tennis player who is regarded as one of the best Portuguese players of all time.
-In October 2011, he achieved a career-high singles world ranking at 59, at the time the highest ranking a Portuguese player had ever held (since surpassed by João Sousa and Gastão Elias).
+Rui Machado (born April 10, 1984) is a Portuguese retired professional tennis player.
+In October 2011, he achieved a career-high singles world ranking at 59, at the time the highest ranking a Portuguese player had ever held (since surpassed by João Sousa, Gastão Elias and Nuno Borges).

 Early life

 At the age of six, Machado was first introduced to tennis when he attended lessons at a local club.
 He began participating in regional competitions, and five years later he was ranked no. 1 in the initiated players national ranking.
 In 1998, he was singles runner-up and team champion at the national juvenile championship, this time competing for the Faro Tennis Centre.
 One year later, Machado decided to attend a summer training camp of the Catalan Tennis Federation, in Barcelona.
 There he took the decision of pursuing a professional tennis career and with his family's help, he kept on training and finished his secondary education in Spain.
 Machado is of mixed heritage – Portuguese and Cape Verdean.

 In 2001, he won the junior national singles championship and was runner-up for the Catalan regional singles title.
 In July, he earned his first ATP ranking point at a Spanish leg of the ITF Futures circuit.
 Despite being accepted to study economics at a Catalan university, Machado decided to concentrate his efforts on tennis and initiate a fully professional career.